threefoldfoundation/data_team/README.md

 Write down a short reasoning to why you joined the ThreeFold Movement.
 This can and is recommended to be authentic and personal.

 ### Function
-Your day to day function e.g. Engineer, Business Developer, Promotion Member, etc.
+Your day to day function e.g. Founder, Co-Founder,Engineer, Business Developer, Promotion Member, etc.

 ### Rank
 Optional field that can be used to order the listing of team memebrs in certain cases, value should be a positive integer (zero is ignored).
+Please do not change these yourself.

 ## IDs
 In the TOML file you will be asked to provide certain ids.